danielcifuentes54/vault-associate-certification/README.md

 * You can configure the auth method to set an specific TTL:
   * `vault write auth/approle/training-role token_ttl=1h token_max_ttl=24h`

+## Vault Secrets Engines

+### Static vs Dynamic Secrets

+* Problems with static secrets:
+  * Expiration
+  * Secrets are not secrets
+  * Validity
+  * Rotation
+  * Long-Lived
+* Why you should use dynamic secrets?
+  * Create secrets on demand
+  * Associated leases
+  * Validity period
+  * Technical debt solved
+  * Renewal
+  * Revocation

+### Secrets Engines

+* Secrets engines are the reason you deploy Vault.
+* Are components that can store, generate, or encrypt data.
+* You can enable multiple instances of the same secret engine
+* Are enabled and isolated at a path
+* A secret is anything an organization deems sensitive within their organization
+* Use Vault to generate and manage lifecycle
+* You can enabled a secret engine using the CLI, API or, UI (most of them) - (cubyhole and identity are enabled by default)
+* configuring a secret engine:
+  1. Configure Vault with access to the platform
+  2. Configure roles based on permmissions needed

+### Key Value Secret Engine

+* Store Static Secrets
+* Versions:
+  * v1
+  * v2 (kv-v2): versioned
+* Like everything else in Vault, secrets written to the KV secrets engine are encrypted using 256-bit AES
+* can be enabled at different paths
+* Secrets are stored as key-value pairs at a defined path (e.g secret/application/web01)
+* when you run Vault -dev server mode,Vault enables kv v2 secrets engine at the secret/ path by default
+* You can store secrets in all the path parts
+* enabled it
+  * `vault secrets enable kv`
+  * `vault secrets enable kv-v2` - `vault secrets enable -path=training -version=2 kv`
+* You can upgrade a KV v1 to a KV v2 (yo can not undo this upgrade)
+* KV v2: introduce two prefixes data and metadata
+  * those are required for api calls and Vault policies
+  * With KV v2 you can perform rollback (creates a new version) or undelete (not creates a new version)
+  * Destroy operation delete the info on disk
+* Write is a NOT a merge, it creates a completely new version
+* A delete on V1: Data is destroyed - A delete on V2: Soft delete (for destroy in V2 use destroy command)
+* If the latest version of the secret has been deleted (KV V2) it will return the related metadata but no data (secrets)

+### Transit Secrets Engine

+* Transit engine provides functions for **encrypting/decrypting data**
+  * Enables us to centralize encryption data
+* Applications can send cleartext data (base64 encoded) for encryption
+  * Valut encypts using an key an returns ciphertext to the app.
+  * the application **NEVER** has access to the encyption key (stored and created in vault)
+* Transit secrets engine **DOES NOT STORE** the encrypted data
+* Apps must have permission to use key for encryption/decryption operations, which is bound by the policy attached ton its token
+* Keys can be easily rotated:
+  * Keys are stored on keyring
+  * Can limit what version(s) of keys can be use for decryption
+  * you can create, rotate, delete, and export a key
+  * Easily rewrap ciphertext with a newer version of a key
+* Valut also support convergent ecnryption (samme ciphertext back)
+* Default key type: aes256-gcm96
+* Vault includes a feature to set auto-rotation on a Transit Key

+### AWS Secrets Engine

+* Enable aws secrets engine
+  * `vault secrets enable aws`
+* you have to config the engine after enable it with the aws credentials
+  * `vault write -f aws/config/root`
+* root credentials are easy to rotate in orde that nobody knows the credentials
+  * `vault write -f aws/config/rotate-root`
+* You need to create a role with a policy arn
+  * `vault write aws/roles/<ROLE_NAME> policy_arns=<POLICIES> credential_type=<CREDENTIAL_TYPE>`
+* Use the role to create the dynamic secrets
+  * `vault read aws/creds/vaultadvanced`
+* Use the lease_id to revoke a credentials
+  * `vault lease revoke aws/creds/<ROLE_NAME>/<ID>`
+  * `vault lease revoke -prefix aws/creds/<ROLE_NAME>`

+### Database Secrets Engine

+* Enable database secrets engine
+  * `vault secrets enable -path=mysql database`
+* you have to config the engine after enable it with the database credentials
+  * `vault write -f mysql/config/<DATABASE_NAME>`
+* root credentials are easy to rotate in orde that nobody knows the credentials
+  * `vault write -f mysql/rotate-root/<DATABASE_NAME>`
+* You need to create a role with a creation statement
+  * `vault write mysql/roles/<ROLE_NAME> db_name=<DB_NAME> creation_statements=<STATEMENT>`
+* Use the role to create an user and pass
+  * `vault read mysql/creds/<ROLE_NAME>`
+* Use the lease_id to revoke a credentials
+  * `vault lease revoke mysql/creds/<ROLE_NAME>/<ID>`
+  * `vault lease revoke -prefix aws/creds/<ROLE_NAME>`

+### PKI Secrets Engine

+* Enable pki secrets engine
+  * `vault secrets enable pki`
+* Set signed to our pki secrets engine
+  * `vault write pki/intermediate/set-sgined certificate="@<CERT.PEM>"`
+* Create a role
+  * `vault write pki/roles/<ROLE_NAME>`
+* Generate certificates from our role
+  * `vault write pki/issue/<ROLE_NAME> common_name="<DOMAIN>" ttl=<TTL>`

+### TOTP Secret Engine

+* Enable totp secrets engine
+  * `vault secrets enable totp`
+* Configure totp
+  * `vault write totp/keys/aws url=<TOTP_URL>`
+* Generate totp
+  * `vault read totp/code/aws`
 ## Vault Commands

 ### Init Vault